-The newsletter can only be as good as the articles and information submitted by the Club members.
-Please consider offering reviews of your own photographic equipment or software.
-This could be a new acquisition or an old favorite that might still be available on eBay or other used equipment venues.
-People are also looking for photo tips and techniques, so please send me any that you might have.
+The newsletter can only be as good as the news, articles, and other information submitted by Club members.
+Please consider offering reviews of your own photographic equipment or software, for example, either a new acquisition or an old favorite that might still be available on used equipment venues.
+People are also looking for photo tips and techniques, so please send any that you might have.
 The web-based Cable Release is an opportunity to share your thoughts in a flexible format with illustrative examples.

 If you've attended photo workshops, seminars, or classes that others could also be interested in, please send a review.
-It doesn't have to be a full-length article.
+It doesn't have to be a fulllength article.
 It can be a paragraph - please include a web address or equivalent for the organization involved so that the members know where to pursue it further.
 Try to focus more on the positive experiences that you'd recommend to others.